interplanetary-robot/Verilog.jl/README.md

 intermediate steps.
 The `@verilog` macro will rewrite them and present them as

 Coming Soon:
+* better documentation!
+* more unit tests!
+* support for arithmetic operators
 * support for sequential logic as well as combinatorial logic
 * compiling verilog files into c library using Verilator
 * tools for automatic verification